Bee: As food producers

 Honey is a natural product produced by bees and stored for their own use, but its sweetness has always appealed to humans.
 Before domestication of bees was even attempted, humans were raiding their nests for their honey.
 Smoke was often used to subdue the bees and such activities are depicted in rock paintings in Spain dated to 15,000 BC.

 Honey bees are used commercially to produce honey.

 As food

 Bees are considered edible insects.
-People in some countries eat insects, including the larvae and pupae of bees, mostly stingless species.
-They also gather larvae, pupae and surrounding cells, known as bee brood, for consumption.
+In countries where people eat insects, the bee brood (larvae, pupae and surrounding cells) of bees (primarily stingless species) may be eaten.
 In the Indonesian dish botok tawon from Central and East Java, bee larvae are eaten as a companion to rice, after being mixed with shredded coconut, wrapped in banana leaves, and steamed.

 Bee brood (pupae and larvae) although low in calcium, has been found to be high in protein and carbohydrate, and a useful source of phosphorus, magnesium, potassium, and trace minerals iron, zinc, copper, and selenium.
-In addition, while bee brood was high in fat, it contained no fat soluble vitamins (such as A, D, and E) but it was a good source of most of the water-soluble B vitamins including choline as well as vitamin C. The fat was composed mostly of saturated and monounsaturated fatty acids with 2.0% being polyunsaturated fatty acids.
+While bee brood is high in saturated and monounsaturated fatty acids, it contains no fat soluble vitamins (such as A, D, and E).
+Nevertheless, it is a good source of most of the water-soluble B vitamins (including choline) as well as vitamin C.